Builtable/Builtable.io/_posts/workshops/2018-10-20-basic-resin.markdown

   - Paint the resin ref magnet using airbrush and hand paint it using brush.

 **Inclusions**
--lunch & snacks
+- lunch & snacks
--materials & hand outs
+- materials & hand outs
--certificate
+- certificate

 **Things to bring:**
 - Plastic box to secure your output after the workshop.